yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 ##### --rpc_bind_addresses

-Specifies the comma-separated list of the network interface addresses to bind to for RPC connections.
-Typically, the value is set to the private IP address of the host on which the server is running.
+Specifies the comma-separated list of the network interface addresses to bind to for RPC connections

+- Typically, the value is set to the private IP address of the host on which the server is running.
 When using the default, or explicitly setting the value to `0.0.0.0:7100`, the server will listen on all available network interfaces.

+- The values used must match on all `yb-master` and [`yb-tserver`](../yb-tserver/#rpc-bind-addresses) configurations.

 Default: `0.0.0.0:7100`